exonum/exonum-btc-anchoring/README.md

 * `transaction_fee` - the amount of the fee per byte in satoshis for the anchoring transactions.
 * `anchoring_interval` - the interval in blocks between anchored blocks.
-* `funding_transaction` - the hex representation of current funding transaction, node would use it as input if it did not spent.
+* `funding_transaction` - the hex representation of the current funding transaction, the node will use it as an input if it is not spent.
-* `public_keys` - the list of hex-encoded compressed bitcoin public keys of exonum validators that collects into the current anchoring address.
+* `public_keys` - the list of the hex-encoded compressed Bitcoin public keys of the Exonum validators that form a redeem script.
+The script is transformed into the anchoring address.

 ***Warning!** The `network` parameter shouldn't be changed otherwise the service will come to a halt.*

 ## Deployment

-### Install anchoring service example
+### Example of the Anchoring Service Installation

-For the fast anchoring demonstration you can use built-in anchoring example.
+For the fast anchoring demonstration you can use a built-in anchoring example.

 ```bash
 cargo install --example anchoring
 ```

-### Generate configuration template
+For example, create an BTC anchoring configuration template for the testnet Bitcoin network.

-For example create an BTC anchoring configuration template for the testnet bitcoin network.
+In our case we create a template for the network with several validators.

 ```bash
 btc_anchoring generate-template template.toml \